Real Estate FAQ's

 You may choose to consult a lawyer if you think your application is complex.

-Your information and application are circulated to affected City business units (e.g. Roads, Waste Water) and utility companies for approval or refusal.
+Your Real Property Report and supporting documents will be reviewed by the Encroachments team and, if required, circulated to affected City business units (e.g. Roads, Waste Water) and utility companies for approval or refusal.

 Bylaw enforcement officers work closely with developers to avoid infractions and encroachments during the construction phase.
 They also check regularly for encroachments elsewhere.

-The fees are $210.00 or $525.00 (including G.S.T.), depending on the type of encroachment.
-The fee is required at the time of application.
+An Application and Encroachment Fee Schedule can be found on our main Encroachment page at calgary.ca/encroachments.
+The fees depend on the type and extent of the encroachment(s) and are required at the time of application.
 Fees must be paid by cheque or City Online payments only.
 If paying by cheque please make cheques payable to The City of Calgary.
-If you have any questions you can email email@example.com in regards to sending in your Real Property Report to us and we will reply via email as to which application fee, if any, is relevant to your property.
+If you have any questions you can email firstname.lastname@example.org in regards to sending in your Real Property Report to us and we will reply via email as to which application fee, if any, is relevant to your property.

 The Planning & Development (PD) department fulfills Calgary's vision for a great city by stewarding the creation, redevelopment and valuation of vibrant, sustainable communities.
 PD does this by working collaboratively with citizens and stakeholders to develop land use policies and services that support land use and development manage population growth, and regional planning.